Biden in Asia: New friends, old tensions, storms at home

 Associated Press

 SEOUL, South Korea (AP) — President Joe Biden hopes to use his visit to Asia to confirm his belief that long-standing friendships can afford to become even friendlier — and pay dividends.
-His six-day trip starts in South Korea on Friday and ends in Japan at a time when world events are resetting the foundations of the global order.
+He opened the trip in South Korea on Friday and will end in Japan next week at a time when world events are resetting the foundations of the global order.

 The coronavirus pandemic disrupted supply chains and exposed the fragilities of a trade system focused primarily on low prices for consumers and high profits for corporations.
 Then Russia’s invasion of Ukraine ushered in a return to Cold War-era intrigues.